-Joint needs assessments: the first phase initial rapid needs assessment was launched on Wednesday to inform responses by humanitarian organizations.
-The second phase will start on Monday if the ceasefire holds.
+Joint needs assessments: the first phase initial rapid needs assessment, covering the governorate level, was launched on 13 August to inform responses by humanitarian organizations.
+The second phase, covering the municipal level, began today.

 Additional fuel supply: fuel is needed to operate backup generators at essential facilities, including water, sanitation and health, for longer hours.